 Biometrics make use of our most unique physical features and behaviors to serve as digital identifiers that computers and software can interpret and utilize for identity-related applications.
 They can be used to identify someone in a biometric database or to verify the authenticity of a claimed identity.

-Facial recognition technology applies the science of biometrics to a user’s facial features.
+Facial recognition apps apply the science of biometrics to a user’s facial features.
 Facial recognition algorithms create a biometric template by detecting and measuring various characteristics, or feature points, of human faces, including location of the eyes, eyebrows, nose, mouth, chin, and ears.
 Two templates are compared to yield a match score, which indicates the likelihood that the two images belong to the same person.
 Liveness detection may also be applied to ensure that the source of the biometric sample is not a digital or paper reproduction.

-Use cases
+Face Recognition Use cases

 Law enforcement agencies such as the FBI use facial recognition technology to search criminal watch lists and help conclusively identify a person of interest.
 They can match a recently taken photo or video against a database of single images to help identify that person.
 Governments around the world use facial for biometric identification for a variety of applications including customs and border security, fraud prevention, and citizen ID.